gomrima/ProbioScore/probioscore/docs/SCHEMA_CONTRACT_V4.md

 For audit replay, the `--input-tsv` path accepts a prebuilt table with `genome_id` and `ProbioScore_Status`.
 Additional V4 derived columns are preserved.

-The prospective external 600 genome panel must be scored with `--mode prospective_frozen`.
+Any external panel (e.g. the 634-genome validation panel) is scored with --mode prospective_frozen.